-During an interview questions should be asked by both, the interviewee and the interviewer.
-This is also your time to find out as much as you can about the company, the culture, management styles as well as everything about the role.
+During an interview, questions should be asked by both the interviewee and the interviewer.
+This is also your time to find out as much as you can about the company, the culture and management style, as well as everything about the role.
 Prepare questions to ask during the interview, having written down the questions will help you remember what you would like to know; too often we freeze when we are put on the spot.

 After the interview

-Once the interview is completed call your Consultant with your feedback.
+Once the interview is completed, call the recruitment agency with your feedback.
 We are interested in knowing what you thought of the interview, is the role of interest to you and do you want to work for the company?